Typewriter Pull Up Strength Standards Calculator

 | 60+ | 1 | 2 | 3 | 4 |

-Test Your Typewriter Pull Up Strength
+Typewriter Pull Up Testing Rules

 What Counts and What Does Not Count

-| Attempt | Enter It? | Why |
+| Attempt or variation | Enter it? | Why |

 |---|---|---|